fourminute/Fluffy/README.md

 ## (Optional) Install PyQt and QDarkStyle
 * <b>Please note, this step is NOT required for Fluffy to work.
 It is 100% optional.
 However, not doing this step may make Fluffy look outdated.</b>
 * Open Terminal/CMD
-* Run "pip3 install qdarkstyle" and "pip3 install pyqt"
+* Run "pip3 install qdarkstyle" and "pip3 install pyqt5"

 ## Install TinFoil
 * <b>These steps apply for all custom firmware.
 This includes but not limited to: Kosmos, ReINX, SXOS, etc.</b>